Criminal Defense Lawyer S. Joshua Macktaz, Esq.Schedule a Free Consultation

-As you can see, the RI medical marijuana law has a lot of moving parts and a medical cannabis patient could easily run afoul of all of these regulations and end up with a criminal case or fraud charge.
+As you can see, the Rhode Island medical marijuana law has a lot of moving parts and a medical cannabis patient could easily run afoul of all of these regulations and end up with a criminal case, fraud charge, or marijuana cultivation charge.

 Having worked with this medical marijuana law since its beginning, I have the necessary knowledge and experience as a criminal defense attorney to provide your best marijuana defense.

 It is actually a pretty easy process to become a medical marijuana patient.
 First, you must have a qualifying medical condition to become a medical cannabis patient.

 This is the list of qualifying medical conditions accepted under Rhode Island’s medical marijuana law, with the majority citing chronic pain: